Charles Dawson

 Charles Dawson (11 July 1864 – 10 August 1916) was a British amateur archaeologist who claimed to have made a number of archaeological and palaeontological discoveries that were later exposed as frauds.
-These forgeries included the Piltdown Man (Eoanthropus dawsoni), a unique set of bones that he found in 1912 in Sussex.
-Many technological methods such as fluorine testing indicate that this discovery was a hoax and Dawson, the only one with the skill and knowledge to generate this forgery, was a major suspect.
+These forgeries included the Piltdown Man (Eoanthropus dawsoni), a unique set of bones that he claimed to have found in 1912 in Sussex.
+Many technological methods such as fluorine testing indicate that this discovery was a hoax, and Dawson, the only one with the skill and knowledge to generate this forgery, was a major suspect.

 The eldest of three sons, Dawson moved with his family from Preston, Lancashire, to Hastings, Sussex, when he was still very young.
-Charles initially studied as a lawyer following his father and then pursued a hobby of collecting and studying fossils.
+He initially studied law, in order to become his father's apprentice and then pursued a hobby of collecting and studying fossils.

 He made a number of seemingly important fossil finds.
 Amongst these were teeth from a previously unknown species of mammal, later named Plagiaulax dawsoni in his honour; three new species of dinosaur, one later named Iguanodon dawsoni; and a new form of fossil plant, Salaginella dawsoni.
-The British Museum awarded him the title of 'Honorary Collector.'
+The Natural History Museum awarded him the title of "honorary collector".
 He was then elected fellow of the Geological Society for his discoveries and a few years later, he joined the Society of Antiquaries of London.
 Dawson died prematurely from pernicious anaemia in 1916 at Lewes, Sussex.